-Brandon is currently a Ph.D. student at CMU in the Machine Learning Department advised by Professor Ruslan Salakhutdinov.
-His research goal is to develop broadly capable embodied agents that understand dynamic 3d environments and adapt to changes in their environment.
-He was an undergraduate at UC Berkeley working with Professor Sergey Levine on reinforcement learning and model-based optimization.
-He is an avid hiker, and enjoys composing music on the piano.
+Brandon is currently a Ph.D. student at CMU in the Machine Learning Department advised by Professor Ruslan Salakhutdinov, and was an undergraduate at UC Berkeley working with Professor Sergey Levine.
+Brandon's research includes reasoning, generative models, and agents.
+He produces electronic music and considers how machine learning research can enhance creative workflows.

-Brandon is an NDSEG Fellow supported in part by the DoD.
-His research is published in top ML conferences, and featured as oral presentations at the ICLR Foundation Models Workshop and CVPR Embodied AI Workshop, where his work MaSS won the Two-Phase Rearrangement Challenge.
+Brandon is an NDSEG Fellow and Amazon alumni.
+His research is published in top ML conferences, and featured as oral presentations at NeurIPS 2024, the NeurIPS 2023 Synthetic Data Workshop, and CVPR Embodied AI Workshop, where his work MaSS won the Rearrangement Challenge.

 Research